2007 Chicago mayoral election: Aftermath

 Daley delivered a brief election night victory speech at the Chicago Hilton & Towers.

-By winning the election Daley had secured a sixth term as mayor (his fifth full four-year term, since he had first become mayor in a special election to a partial term following the death of Harold Washington).
+By winning the election, Daley had secured a sixth term as mayor (his fifth full four-year term, since he had first become mayor in a special election to a partial term following the death of Harold Washington).
 By winning his sixth mayoral election, Daley tied the record set by his father for the most Chicago mayoral election victories.
-During his subsequent term, Daley surpassed his father as the longest-tenured mayor in Chicago history.
-This term was ultimately Daley's last, as he opted to forgo seeking reelection in 2011.
+During his last term, Daley surpassed his father as the longest-tenured mayor in Chicago history.
+This term was Daley's last, as he declined to seek reelection in 2011.

 In her concession speech Brown congratulated Daley but urged residents of Chicago, "to hold this mayor accountable".
 She also declared that voters had, "not seen the last of Dorothy Brown".
 Brown would explain her loss by declaring that she believed that voters had failed to, "understand the magnitude of the crime and corruption," which had occurred under Daley's tenure.
 Brown was subsequently reelected as Clerk in 2008, 2012, and 2016.
 She ran unsuccessfully for President of the Cook County Board of Commissioners in 2010.
 She ran for mayor again in the 2019 election, but failed to qualify for inclusion on the ballot.

 Walls ran for mayor again in 2011, 2015 and 2019.